Nitrokey/nitrokey-documentation/source/components/nethsm/integration.rst

 The NetHSM supports the PKCS#11 standard.
 The required driver is available from the `repository <https://github.com/Nitrokey/nethsm-pkcs11>`__.
-The repository containes the source code and libraries, for different operating systems.
+The repository contains the source code and libraries, for different operating systems.
 The `PKCS#11 guide <pkcs11-setup.html>`_ describes the usage in detail.

 Development and Testing